MORRIS TOWNSHIP, NJ - The Chatham ice hockey team has now reached "legit" status as a Mennen Cup contender this season.

 Boles had to be on top of his game from the start since the Crimson came out with something to prove.
 The Cougars were out-shot, 12-4, in the opening period, but took a 1-0 lead into the break with a goal at the 5:24 mark.
 Senior Jim Herendeen stuffed in a rebound of Pyhel's breakaway shot (see video) that was initially stopped by goalie John Cohen.

-Other than the goal by Chatham, Morristown-Beard was swarming the net and Boles was up to the task, making half of his 24 saves.
+Other than the goal by Chatham, Morristown-Beard was swarming the net and Boles was up to the task, making half of his 24 saves in the first period.
 In the two meetings, Boles piled up 53 saves and shut out Morristown-Beard for more than 83 straight minutes before Isaac Davison scored with 6:37 left in the third period.

 Chatham goalie Jamie Boles talks about holding Morristown-Beard to one goal over two games